-For the sixth year in a row, New York City is hosting Summer Streets on three consecutive Saturdays.
-On August 3, 10 and 17 from 7am to 1pm, the Department of Transportation closes Lafayette Street and Park Avenue to motor vehicles from the Manhattan side of the Brooklyn Bridge to 72nd Street so people can enjoy cycling, scootering, skateboarding or strolling.
+For the seventh year in a row, New York City is hosting Summer Streets on three consecutive Saturdays.
+On August 2, 9 and 16 from 7am to 1pm, the Department of Transportation closes Lafayette Street and Park Avenue to motor vehicles from the Manhattan side of the Brooklyn Bridge to 72nd Street so people can enjoy cycling, scootering, skateboarding or strolling.
 Plus, there's lots of entertainment and attractions along the way.

 My family and I look forward to Summer Streets every year, and we always make sure to attend at least one of the Saturdays.
 We're big urban bike riders, so we really make the most of the long, safe, car-less route.

 Every edition of Summer Streets is a little different.
 We've got the scoop on what's new this year, as well as tips for enjoying Summer Streets with kids in tow.

 At 72nd Street, Summer Streets connects to Central Park, so cyclists can bike uptown and then over to the West Side Greenway (the one time you'll see cars), creating a giant loop.
 If you're so inclined, you can enjoy a lovely long ride from Harlem to Governors Island without having to deal with cars for almost the whole way.

 The route is divided into two sections north and south of Union Square.
 The uptown section is best for kids, since Park Avenue is nice and wide, and has a median strip.
 In my experience, the downtown section tends to get overcrowded.
 I actually had a collision with another biker there a few years back.